Preserved Moss: Best Types and Creative Applications

 It is not.

-Dried moss usually refers to a live moss that has been air-dried to remove its moisture content.
-This moss is considered ‘dormant’, one which could be revived if hydrated, but one that would eventually die if forgotten about completely.
+Dried moss refers to a live moss that has been air-dried to remove its moisture content.
+This moss is considered ‘dormant,’ and it will revive when hydrated.

 Types of Preserved Moss

-Although I can’t see any reason why a type of moss couldn’t be preserved, there are typically three types more commonly found than any other.
+Although pretty much any kind of moss could be preserved, there are typically three types more commonly found than any other.

-Each has a significantly different appearance and, when combined, creates a natural atmosphere in which different colors and shapes weave throughout one another.
+Each has a significantly different appearance and, when combined, creates a natural atmosphere in which different colors and shapes weave through one another.

 It’s worth noting that preserved mosses are more typically referred to by common names rather than Latin ones.